nbouwes/PBR/workshops/2022/USU/WATS-5625/index.md

 ## Catalog Description

-This course introduces Low-Tech Process-Based Restoration of Riverscapes implementation.
-Students construct low-tech structures like PALS (post-assisted log structures) and BDAs (beaver dam analogues) on student-designed restoration projects.
-Students explore consultation and permitting, and become proficient in construction safety and logistics.
+Adaptive Management is a means to add the scientific methods to management.
+This course introduces Adaptive Management of Low-Tech Process-Based Restoration of Riverscapes.
+Students will create an adaptive management plan for a low-tech  restoration project.
+Students become familiar with traditional Adaptive Management approaches, elements of adaptive management plans, and why they succeed or fail.
+We then will explore simpiler approaches that can be applied to Low-Tech Process-Based Restoration projects.

 |**Title**| Adaptive Management of Low-Tech Process-Based Restoration of Riverscapes|
 |**Semester(s) Traditionally Offered**| Spring|